Nuno-Jesus/Make-A-Make/README.md

 cc main.c hello.o
 ```

 This is great!
 The compilation worked out and finally we can execute our program and print "Hello World!"!
-But what if one was to create `N` more files, would they need to create `N` more rules?
+But what if one wanted to compile `N` more files?
+Would they need to create `N` more rules?

 ## <a name="index-6">Variables</a>
 Similar to programming languages, the Makefile syntax allows you to define variables.
 Variables can only be strings (a single one or a list of strings).
 Here are some examples: